haberdashPI/vscode-modal-keys/notes.md

 Current issues I'm working on:

-TODO: validate mode specification (should have all negative or all positive)

-For keybinding validation: we should requir eusers to indicate what their custom modes are named, to avoid typos.

 4. figure out how to enable additional extensions (maybe we have to do this manually for debugging...)
     - for some reasons we can't seem to install the selection utilities extension in the debug session